-The average recovery from the 45,803 m of Golden Arrow drilling used in the 2017 Mineral Resource was 94%, including the first six metres where recovery was commonly less than 50%.
-Figure 10.1 shows the location of the Golden Arrow drilling separated into six different phases.
-For details on Chinchillas historical drilling refer to the 2017 technical report (Kuchling et. al., 2017).
+The average recovery from the 45,803 m of Golden Arrow drilling used in the 2017 Mineral Resources estimate was 94%, including the first 6 m where recovery was commonly less than 50%.
+Figure 7.1 shows the location of the Golden Arrow drilling separated into six different phases.
+For details on Chinchillas historical drilling refer to the 2017 technical report, (Kuchling et. al., 2017).